Skip to main content

 Example structure for an industry awards program with 5 categories: Each category has its own Winner.
 There's an overall "Best Use of AI" award open to all entries, and an overall "Grand Prize" picked from the category Winners.

-Prize money is descriptive only.
-AwardKit displays the amount on your program page so entrants know what they could win, but you handle the payout to the winner directly.
+The prize field is descriptive only.
+AwardKit displays it on your program page so entrants know what they could win, but you handle the payout to the winner directly.

 This is different from entry fees, which use Stripe Connect to flow money from entrants to your organization.
 See Entry fees for the full guide.